Arnold’s Cove Heritage Foundation

 “Soon after Confederation the Provincial Government decided that providing public services for the many hundreds of isolated communities around Newfoundland was not practical.
 They began a centralization program in 1950 to encourage people to move to places where public services already existed.
 This program began with a $400 grant to each family who moved and by 1958 the grant had increased to $600.

 This period saw the abandonment of thirty-one communities in Placentia Bay such as Iona Islands (Rams), Haystack, Sound Island, and Crawley’s Island.
-The 1960’s saw the acceleration of the process started by the Smallwood Government in the 1950s resulting in the abandonment of many Placentia Bay communities 160 years after the first English and Irish settlers moved there.
-The new resettlement program called The Fisheries Household Resettlement Program was a Federal Provincially funded program used to speed up the process started fifteen years previous.
-Now the government became more organized in its approach.
-Petitions to leave were encouraged by program information officers, and cash incentives were increased to average.
+The 1960s saw the acceleration of the process started by the Smallwood Government in the 1950s resulting in the abandonment of many Placentia Bay communities 160 years after the first English and Irish settlers moved there.
+The new resettlement program called The Fisheries Household Resettlement Program was a Federal-Provincially funded program used to speed up the process started fifteen years prior.
+The government became more organized in its approach.
+Petitions to leave were encouraged by program information officers, and cash incentives were increased.

 There is no record of who the first settler was but if he had dibs on the choice of location for his home and fishing premises, it must have been Guy.
 The oldest existing structure in Arnold’s Cove is just around Guy’s Point as you enter the port and it sits on what is certainly the most sheltered spot in the town.
 The home belonged to and was occupied by succeeding members of the Guy family for many generations.

 By 1857, the population had grown to 46 with 43 having been born in Newfoundland and three born in England.
-From this tidbit of information, it would seem logical to conclude that seven of the ten adult males included in this number were actually $2500 per family.
 Between 1966-1969, approximately 1000 families from twenty-nine communities in Placentia Bay resettled.
 By 1969, 122 families had been moved to Arnold’s Cove.